 The Operating budgets of the two funds, in addition to staff support also funds the Raincheck Rebate Program, and Grants to non-profit Organizations to assist in the implementation of the WPRP program in our municipalities.

-• Funding for restoration projects by NGOs include grants issued in FY 2015, FY 2016, FY 2017, and FY 2018 provide outreach, education and installation of BMPs towards the WPRP program.
+Funding for restoration projects by NGOs include grants issued in FY 2015 through FY 2020 provide outreach, education and installation of BMPs towards the WPRP program.

 The FAP Content